SpinalHDL/SpinalWorkshop/src/main/scala/workshop/mandelbrot/spec.md

 ## Part 2 : PixelSolverMultiCore
 The interface of the PixelSolverMultiCore is exactly the same than the PixelSolver.
 There is just an additional construction parameter named `coreCount` which specify how many PixelSolver you want to instantiate in parallel.

-The to run input tasks in parallel, there is a very simple strategy :
+To run input tasks in parallel, there is a very simple strategy :
 - Take input tasks and dispatch them on PixelSolvers in the same order that they come.
 First task go to PixelSolver 0, second task go to PixelSolver 1 and so on.
 - Arbitrate the outputs of all PixelSolver by the same way.
 First take the PixelSolver 0 output, then take the PixelSolver 1 output and so on.